 Learning Methods

 vimtutor is an interactive tutorial built into Vim.
-It runs by entering vimtutor in the terminal and takes about 30 minutes.
+Run vimtutor in the terminal to start it; it takes about 30 minutes.
 A Korean version is also available (vimtutor ko).
-It is the best learning method for beginners as you can learn basic commands through hands-on practice.
-Learning one new command at a time while using Vim daily is effective.
-Vim key bindings are supported in many tools including VS Code (Vim extension), JetBrains IDE (IdeaVim), and browsers (Vimium), making it a high-value skill that can be used for a lifetime once learned.
+It is one of the best ways for beginners to learn because it teaches the basic commands through hands-on practice.
+Learning one new command at a time while using Vim daily is also effective.
+Vim key bindings are supported in many tools including VS Code (Vim extension), JetBrains IDE (IdeaVim), and browsers (Vimium), making it a high-value skill you can keep using for years.

 Conclusion